jsiek/arete/README.md

 The design of Arete is based on discussions with Dave Abrahams and Dimitri Racordon about their Val language and it is influenced by the design of the Carbon language.
-The abstract machine is organized in a similar way to the one in Carbon Explorer.
+The organization of the abstract machine is based on Carbon Explorer.

 # Examples